mparno/fenics-web/source/dev/contributing_code.rst

 A simple way to submit your changes is to create a branch on Launchpad and submit a merge request.
-This allows the maintainers to pull the source code from your branch, review it and then push to the main development repository.
+This allows the maintainers to pull the source code from your branch, review it and then push to the main development branch.
 Using DOLFIN as an example, simply do the
 following:

 #.
 Get the current development branch::